thabthtt/car_game/README.md

 Background Information:

 This game is principally the same as Subway Surfers or Temple Run where the user is stationary and the environment is what is moving and approaching the player.
 We took that aspect of the game and implemented it as a traffic game where the blue block, the car, is avoiding the traffic, red blocks, that is approaching in a random way and could appear in any of the three lanes that are available to the user to move within.
-As time within the game goes on, the traffic approaches the suer at an increasing speed making the user mroe urgent and making the game more difficult and engaging for the user.
+As time within the game goes on, the traffic approaches the user at an increasing speed making the user mroe urgent and making the game more difficult and engaging for the user.
 The user presses two keys to move the car either to the left or the right to avoid the oncoming traffic and the goal of the game is to not collide with any of the oncoming traffic for as long as possible.

-Modular Design:
+# Project Design

+cars_gam_vga.v:

+car_background.v:

+my_car_positions.v:

+traffic.v:

+lsfr.v:

+collision_detector.v: